Youth Movements : Why A Generation Is Quietly Rebelling Against The Rules Of Society

 They are communicating through behavior what words no longer achieve : The old social contract is broken.

-Rebellion Has Always Changed the World
+Rebellion Has Always Changed The World

 History doesn’t move forward through obedience.